-With school back in full swing, so are the evening activities meaning the grill is being ignored and the crockpot and Instant Pot are back in heavy rotation.
-Since I was using up leftover in the freezer, I decided leftover ham needed to be used up in the freezer.
+With school back in full swing, the evening activities are too.
+The grill is being ignored and the crockpot and Instant Pot are back in heavy rotation.
+Since I was using up leftovers in the freezer, ham needed to be used up in the freezer.
 Actually, I had some pork shanks that needed prepared.
 Between dried great northern beans, pork shanks, celery, carrots, onions, and green chilis, I was on my way to ham and beans.

 Begin by rinsing and soaking the beans as you prep the other ingredients.
 No need for the beans to soak overnight.
 Chop up the celery, carrots, and onions.
 Place the Instant pot on saute and pour a tablespoon of oil in the bottom.
 Stir the vegetables into the oil and saute.
 While they saute, cut the ham into cubes and add to the Instant Pot.

 Over the top of the ham and vegetables, pour two cups of water.
 Stir in the garlic as well as the chicken Better than Bouillon and green chilis.
 The green chilis are totally optional, but why not give it a little tiny bit of heat.
 Then drain the beans and pour them into the pot and stir them to combine.
 Follow this with any ham bones if you have them.
 Since I used shanks, I put them in.
 Then top the Instant Pot off with four more cups of water.